ICE offices, workers hit by wave of violence and threats: ‘We know where all your children live’

 “The environment where we're demonizing our law enforcement for doing their jobs and enforcing the law on the books is concerning,” he said.
 “It can be dangerous and it can result in people taking action that are not supported by facts that are not in response to anything inappropriate that the men and women of ICE are doing and we've got to tone that down."

-In an op-ed for Fox News Wednesday, Former ICE Director Thomas Homan said that he had to deal with death threats when he was in charge of the agency and had to receive round-the-clock armed protection for weeks.
+In an op-ed for Fox News Wednesday, former ICE Director Thomas Homan said that he had to deal with death threats when he was in charge of the agency and had to receive round-the-clock armed protection for weeks.

 He also noted increasingly heated rhetoric from elected Democrats and presidential hopefuls about the work ICE does.